koushik-bug/AL-MCCI/README.md

                             which is the file name of last job's final configurations list.
 ```
 #### Connection file
+At first user need to assigen a number with each node.
 ![github_765_comp](https://user-images.githubusercontent.com/111356771/188589060-39873f6f-abb6-40ee-844b-aca865881679.png)
+A connection file required which contain systems bond information a format given bellow-
 ```
 1       2
 2       3